-26:58 in the window seats facing Castro sitting with a friend and we looked over and there were paddy wagons all of a sudden two of them I saw from where I was sitting, and I couldn't see too well that and police were filing out some of them in riot gear.
+I was sitting in the window seats facing Castro sitting with a friend.
+And we looked over and there were paddy wagons all of a sudden to them I saw from where I was sitting.
+And I couldn't see to that.
+And police were filing out some of them in riot gear.
 I'm not sure if all of them were and I realized that I was sitting next to plate glass so we both got up and got across the street.
 I was standing in front of the star pharmacy turned around and I saw at least eight policemen storming through the doors.
-Now I know those doors weren't locked, and I know that there was no reason to Blake break the glass on them but I just saw the police pour into the Elephant Walk and I saw from outside I saw the shadow of billy clubs against the glass

-27:39 eperture reportedly underway in the San Francisco gay community to see that the police invasion of the Elephant Walk bar is kind of in among the havoc wreaked in San Francisco the night the verdict came in.
+Now I know those doors weren't locked, and I know that there is no reason to Blake break the glass on them but I just saw the police pour into the Elephant Walk and I saw from outside I saw the shadow of billy clubs against the glass eperture reportedly underway in the San Francisco gay community to see that the police invasion of the Elephant Walk bar is kind of in among the havoc wreaked in San Francisco the night the verdict came in.
 It was the morning of Tuesday, May 22.
 The morning after the night of fury at City Hall maintenance workers that swept the glass off the front steps.
 The building was done over in your basic post riot plywood.
 The plaza in front of City Hall featured a mixture of business types working out deals and street people just waiting for the next round of civic craziness.
-Three rather scruffy looking young gay men were standing on the grass near the reflecting bowl.
-They said that the night before they had been standing eyeball to eyeball with the police just before all hell broke loose.
-The young men placed the blame for the wind squarely on the shoulders of Mayor Dianne Feinstein and the rank and file police officers standing guard the front doors to City Hall.
+Three rather scruffy looking young gay men were standing on the grass near the reflecting pool.
+They said that the night before they had been standing eyeball to eyeball with the police just before all hell broke loose, then then placed the blame for the wind squarely on the shoulders of Mayor Dianne Feinstein and the rank and file police officers standing guard the front doors to City Hall.
 They asserted that there was a link between the violence of Dan White and the political aims of the Police Officers Association.

-28:42 Well, if Mayor Moscone I mean, what's your name would have come out last night and talked to people you know, this would have probably got rid of a lot of people's angers and people would have settled down.
+Well, if Mayor Moscone I mean, what's your name would have come out last night and talk to people you know, this would have probably got rid of a lot of people's angers and people would have settled down.
 And then they called in the police.
-And they started pushing people around and off the steps.
-No one was breaking windows until the police came in.
+And they started pushing people around and off the steps and no one was breaking windows until the police came in.
 Because I was right up there in the front of it.
-And then they come out and they missed it.
-They said they didn't mace us, they damn well did because my glasses were covered with it.
+And then they come out and they missed us.
+They said they didn't miss us.
+They damn well did because my glasses were covered with it.
 It was all down the front of my jacket.
-And they made this and then when they started that then we started fighting back.
+And they missed us.
+And then when they started that, then we started fighting back.
 But till then people were just yelling mad and no one was breaking anything.
-If Feinstein would have come out and talk to the people even to be booed, it would have been all right and then people would have been mad but I don't think all this would have started but the police started it by coming in and Mason people and beating people up.
-I mean because nobody was breaking things until they started and when they started then we started
+If Feinstein would come out and talk to the people even to be booed, it would have been all right.
+And then people would have you know, been mad, but I don't think all this would have started but the police started it by coming in and Mason people and beaten people up.
+I mean, because nobody was breaking things until they started.
+And when they started then we started to also